List of U.S. men's college basketball national player of the year awards

 This article lists U.S. men's college basketball national player of the year awards.
-Several organizations sponsor an award for the nation's top player.
-Twenty-six times since there’s been six player of the year awards, has a single player won each award.
+Several organizations sponsor an award for the top men's college basketball player in the United States.
+Thirty (30) times since there have been six player of the year awards has a single player won all awards.
 These players are considered the consensus national player of the year.